Overview of Injury Law and the Attorney’s Role in Philadelphia

 Under some circumstances, a close family member of the injured person, such as the spouse, may also be entitled to be awarded damages.
 This award is referred to as “loss of consortium damages”, which is intended to compensate the loved one as much as possible for the loss of the injured or deceased’s services and companionship.

-Other kinds of damages that injury attorneys may get for you, depending on the facts of the particular case, include hedonic damages, which are awarded as compensation for loss of enjoyment of activities once valued that the person can no longer participate in as a result of the injuries suffered.
+Other kinds of damages that attorneys may get for you, depending on the facts of the particular case, include hedonic damages, which are awarded as compensation for loss of enjoyment of activities once valued that the person can no longer participate in as a result of the injuries suffered.

-Punitive damages may be awarded to the victim, in addition to other compensation, when conduct was particularly egregious and the court (or jury) determines the defendant should be punished for their actions.
-Compelling a payment of an amount above and beyond the plaintiff’s actual damages requires an experienced injury attorney.
+Punitive damages may be awarded to the victim, in addition to other compensation, when the conduct was particularly egregious and the court (or jury) determines the defendant should be punished for their actions.
+Compelling a payment of an amount above and beyond the plaintiff’s actual damages requires an experienced attorney.
 A side effect of punitive damage awards is that they may serve to deter others from engaging in similar wrongful conduct.

 Claims, Settlements, and Lawsuits

 “Legal Causation” of Personal Injuries

 Not every injured person is entitled to recover damages for the injuries sustained.
 Besides proving the injury, attorneys must also establish, through credible and relevant evidence, that the defendant is legally responsible for the injuries.

 Attorneys must present proof of causation – both “actual causation” and “proximate (aka legal) causation”.

 - Actual causation is determined by literal cause and effect.
 The action the defendant took or neglected to take is the “cause” and the injury is the “effect”.
 Whether a lawyer can establish legal causation depends on the facts and circumstances of the particular case in question.

 - Legal causation may be established if the attorney can show that the defendant engaged in intentional conduct.
 This means that the wrongdoer purposefully harmed the plaintiff or knew that the conduct in which they were engaged had a substantial likelihood that harm would result.

 Negligence and Strict Liability